 Additional qualifications apply to specific products.
 For example, you’ll need to be owner-operated and for-profit to qualify for a Celtic Advantage Loan.

 Terms & Fees

 Celtic Bank offers various financial products to small businesses.
 Here are the terms and fees for some of their most popular lending programs:

 These are the terms for Celtic Advantage Loans:

-These are the terms and fees for Celtic Express Term Loans:
+These are the terms and fees for Celtic Express Loans:

-Businesses seeking smaller amounts of working capital may want to consider a Celtic Express Term Loan instead.
+Businesses seeking smaller amounts of working capital may want to instead consider a Celtic Express Loan—Celtic’s version of an SBA Express Loan.
 These loans have an expedited approval process.
 Be aware, however, that these are still secured loans, meaning you’ll have to put up collateral in the form of your business assets.